 Chignons and low updos with veils

-Half-up hairstyles with veils
+Half-up wedding hairstyles with veils

-Down hairstyles with veils
+Long wedding hairstyles with veils

-Long, loose curls are one of the most popular options for how to wear a veil, especially if you're going for an effortlessly romantic look.
-It's important to note that there needs to be something to fasten the veil to so that it stays put during the ceremony and photos—otherwise, it will slide right out of your hair.
-If you don't want 10,000 bobby pins holding it in place, consider adding a few clip-in hair extensions for the big day.
-The top of the extensions will give the comb of the veil something to "hook" into.
-Bonus factor: they'll also make your tresses look extra voluminous!
+Long, loose curls are another extremely popular wedding hairstyle with a veil, especially if you're going for an effortlessly romantic look.
+Unlike half-up styles and buns, the comb of the veil won't have anything to "hook" into if you're planning to wear your hair down.
+You'll either need to pin it in place using bobby pins, or you can consider adding a few clip-in hair extensions to serve as an anchor for the veil.
+Bonus factor: they'll make your tresses look extra voluminous!
 Another option is wearing a mantilla veil, which sits on the top of your head (usually attached with a couple bobby pins) instead of at the back.